KalicoCrew/kalico/docs/MPC.md

 MPC_CALIBRATE HEATER=heater_bed TARGET=100
 ```

-After calibration the routine will generate the key model parameters which will be avaliable for use in that printer session and are avaliable in the log for future refernce.
+After calibration the routine will generate the key model parameters which will be avaliable for use in that printer session and are avaliable in the log for future reference.
 ![Calibration Parameter Output](/docs/img/MPC_calibration_output.png)

 A **SAVE_CONFIG** command is then required to commit these calibrated parameters to the printer config.
 The save config block should then look similar to the below: